Textile industry in Aachen: Napoleonic wars

 Revolutionary and Napoleonic Wars affected Germany's woolen industries differently.
 In French-annexed left-bank Rhine areas, guilds were abolished and manufacturers gained access to the French market.
 Aachen's woolen industry flourished, and mechanised spinning-mills were built.
-In 1814, Prussian factory inspector J. G. May recorded an increase at wool and cashmere output in Aachen, Eupen, Verviers, Monschau, and nearby hamlets during the war.
+In 1814, Prussian factory inspector J. G. May recorded an increase in wool and cashmere output in Aachen, Eupen, Verviers, Monschau, and nearby hamlets during the war.

-Mechanized mills for spinning carding wool were established during and immediately after the Napoleonic Wars in Cottbus and Guben in the Mark Brandenburg, Grünberg in Lower Silesia, and Aachen in the Rhineland.
+Mechanized mills for spinning carded wool were established during and immediately after the Napoleonic Wars in Cottbus and Guben in the Mark Brandenburg, Grünberg in Lower Silesia, and Aachen in the Rhineland.
 During this period, shearing machines were also installed in Lennep in 1804 and Aachen in 1818.

 Industrialization

 At the beginning of the 19th century, Aachen was the first woolen cloth region to use spinning and carding machines.

 The regional industrial system underwent substantial change in the first two decades of the 19th century.
 Around 1830, clothiers in Aachen, Burtscheid, Düren, and Eupen, who controlled the majority of the region's textile industry, maintained centralized facilities and possessed vertically integrated industries.